pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 - Deploying the application to the same cluster

-## Prerequisites
+## <a id="prerequisites"></a> Prerequisites

-To make use this supply chain, it's required that:
+To make use this supply chain, it is required that:

-- Out of The Box Templates is installed
+- Out of the Box Templates is installed
-- Out of The Box Delivery Basic is installed
+- Out of the Box Delivery Basic is installed
-- Out of The Box Supply Chain With Testing **is NOT installed** (!!)
+- Out of the Box Supply Chain With Testing **is NOT installed**
-- Out of The Box Supply Chain With Testing and Scanning **is installed**
+- Out of the Box Supply Chain With Testing and Scanning **is installed**
-- Developer namespace is configured with the objects per Out of The Box Supply Chain With Testing guidance (this supply chain is additive to the testing one)
+- Developer namespace is configured with the objects per Out of the Box Supply Chain With Testing guidance (this supply chain is additive to the testing one)